pkgcloud/pkgcloud/docs/providers/openstack/storage.md

-## Using the Rackspace Storage provider
+## Using the Openstack Storage provider

 * Container
   * [Model](#container-model)